gaboesquivel/gaboesquivel/content/projects/bitlauncher.md

 year: 2022
 ---

-# bitlauncher
+# Bitlauncher

-BitLauncher is an AI and crypto launchpad platform that provides early access to promising AI unicorn startups through token sales and auctions.
-It features a batch auction system for token sales, ensuring fair and transparent price discovery.
-Participants bid during a fixed period, and tokens are distributed at a uniform price, eliminating manipulation and ensuring equal opportunities for all investors.
+An AI and crypto launchpad for token sales, batch auctions, cross-chain wallets, bridges, and indexed market data.